 - If pipes aren’t insulated, add insulation sleeves.

 - When possible, install pipes in heated spaces.

 - When it’s extremely cold outside, let faucets drip.
 This can go a long way in preventing a pipe from bursting.

-If a frozen pipe bursts, shut off the main line in order to prevent flooding.
+If a frozen pipe burst, shut off the mainline in order to prevent flooding.
 Have a professional plumber locate the cracked pipe and replace the broken sections and then fit the uninsulated pipes with insulation.